-Distance Learning is defined as a formal educational process in which all or some of the instruction occurs when student and instructor utilize technology to achieve the same utilize technology to achieve the same learning outcomes as classroom courses (Face-to-Face Learning).
+Distance Learning is defined as a formal educational process in which all or some of the instruction occurs when student and instructor utilize technology to achieve the same learning outcomes as classroom courses (Face-to-Face Learning).
 Instruction may be asynchronous (learning is student-centered that uses technology outside of the constraints of time) or synchronous (learning is student-centered that uses technology in unison or at the same time).
 Student learning outcomes are consistent regardless of course delivery method.
 Students must have reliable access to technology required for the course.